autogluon/autogluon/docs/tutorials/image_classification/kaggle.md

 Due to the large size of the Kaggle dataset and time constraints of this demo, we don't recommend directly running `fit` here since it will take a while to execute.

-On your own, please feel free to try running the following commands with small time limits (just uncomment the code):
+On your own, try running the following commands with small time limits (just uncomment the code):

 ```{.python .input}
 # time_limits = 10 * 60 # 10mins